netmod-wg/schedule-yang/draft-ma-opsawg-ucl-acl.md

    The bysetpos allows a list of values that corresponds to the nth occurance within the set of recurrence instances to be specified.
-For example, in a "monthly" recurrence rule, the byday parameter specifies every Monday of the week, the bysetpos with values of "-1" and "-2" represents the last two Mondays of the month.
+For example, in a "monthly" recurrence rule, the byday parameter specifies every Monday of the week, the bysetpos with value of "-1" represents the last Monday of the month.
    Not setting the bysetpos parameter represents every Monday of the month.

    The wkst parameter allows to specify the day on which the week starts.
 This is